-Before joining Harvard Chan, Stephanie served as a managing director of Ten Bridge Communications, where she established and executed communications strategies for biotech companies on the frontiers of drug discovery.
-Her work at Ten Bridge focused on scientific communications and thought leadership for executives in fields such as gene therapy, genome editing and RNA therapeutics.
+Before joining Harvard Chan School, Stephanie served as a managing director of Ten Bridge Communications, where she led teams that established and executed communications strategies for biotech companies working in fields such as gene therapy, genome editing, and RNA therapeutics.

-Stephanie holds a bachelor of arts in English from Yale.
+Stephanie holds a BA in English from Yale University.

 Contact: